kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 The documentation may describe all of them.
 The Skill can explain which path is canonical for normal application development and which paths are escape hatches.
 This reduces the chance that an agent generates technically legal but stylistically alien code.

-## Low Ambiguity Matters More for Agents Than Humans
+## Low Ambiguity Matters More for Agents Than Humans { #low-ambiguity-matters-agents }

 A senior engineer can tolerate several valid alternatives because they understand the trade-offs.
 An autonomous agent has to choose one without that accumulated project history.